 If so, how’s the end-user experience: do you show a nice progress bar during the upload, or do you just leave the user waiting for minutes, with no clue when (if ever) the upload will complete?
 Please show a progress bar, otherwise users will be justified in hating you.
 Check out this video to see one way it can work: Those of you who attended my ASP.NET MVC talk at DDD7 last weekend might recognise this To create this behaviour, I implemented a simple jQuery plugin that replaces normal <input type=”file”/> elements with funky Ajaxy asynchronous uploader widgets.

-jQuery DataTables Plugin Meets C# - Zack Owens jQuery DataTables Plugin Meets C# Over the weekend, I was doing some work on the internal CMS we use over at eagleenvision.net and I wanted to scrap my custom table implementation for a table system that would use JSON to return data rather than have the data be statically allocated on the page.
-Basically I wanted to have the ability to refresh, etc for editing purposes.
-My little table marker was too much code for something so simple.
-I’m a HUGE fan of jQuery, especially of the recent changes in jQuery 1.4.
+DataTables (table plug-in for jQuery) jQuery DataTables Plugin Meets C# - Zack Owens.
+Over the weekend, I was doing some work on the internal CMS we use over at eagleenvision.net and I wanted to scrap my custom table implementation for a table system that would use JSON to return data rather than have the data be statically allocated on the page.

 You know the situation.

 MVC, Jquery, and Ajax to display object based on dropdown.
 Jquery: validate form with multiple checkboxes.